pingcap/tidb/docs/design/2020-01-10-shuffle-executor.md

 ## Implementation

 The implementation consists of 3 parts:
-1. Planning.
+1. Physical Planning.
 2. Building Executors.
 3. Executing.

 ### Planning

-We find the very position and very moment in Planning, to be specific, in CBO (_cost based optimization_) procedure.
+We find the very position and very moment for "shuffle" in Physical Planning procedure.

 The very position is on top of the operator which can be "shuffled", i.e. Window operator so far.